 My last BIG ASS PERMISSION SLIP is for you to give to your kids.
 Take a moment to reflect on how many successes and failures got you to this point in your life.
 Now try to subtract the failures and struggles from the picture.
 Would you be who you are?
 I wouldn’t.
 The biggest turning points in my life came from tragedy and mishap.
 I wouldn’t trade them for the world.

 Give your kids permission to stray from the path.
-There is a lot of learning that can happen when we shut up, stop structuring everything, and choose not to shove knowledge down their little throats.
-You don’t need to home school or “un-school” your child but you DO need to take a page from the new ways that parents are finding to educate their children.
+There is a lot of learning that can happen when we shut up, stop structuring everything, and choose to stop filling their little heads with knowledge.
+You don’t need to home school or “un-school” your child but you DO need to check out some of the new ways that parents are finding to educate their children.
 Let them be imperfect learners.
 Ease up on the desire to control everything they get and do and see.